 2019 Edition — Medi-Cal Facts and Figures

-Medi-Cal, California’s Medicaid program, is the state’s health insurance program for low-income Californians, including 40% of all children, half of all people with disabilities, over a million seniors, and nearly 4 million adults.
+Medi-Cal, California’s Medicaid program, is the state’s health insurance program for Californians with low incomes, including 40% of all children, half of all people with disabilities, over a million seniors, and nearly 4 million adults.
 It also pays for more than 50% of all births in the state and 58% of all patient days in long-term care facilities.
 In total, 13 million, or one in three, Californians rely on the program for health coverage.
 Medi-Cal pays for essential primary, specialty, acute, behavioral health, and long-term care services.

 Get These Charts

-The Patient Protection and Affordable Care Act (ACA) allowed states the option to expand Medicaid to low-income adults, and California has been an enrollment leader among the 37 states expanding their programs.
-In the spirit of advancing coverage, California also expanded Medi-Cal to low-income undocumented children and youth using only state resources in 2016.
+The Patient Protection and Affordable Care Act (ACA) allowed states the option to expand Medicaid to adults with low incomes, and California has been an enrollment leader among the 37 states expanding their programs.
+In the spirit of advancing coverage, California also expanded Medi-Cal to undocumented children in low-income households and youth using only state resources in 2016.

 Medi-Cal Facts and Figures: Crucial Coverage for Low-Income Californians presents data on the Medi-Cal program based on the most recent data available.